 I visited Delhi for a few days and also went to the Madhya Pradesh Travel Mart.
 After that, I traveled in Bhopal, Orchha, Khajuraho, and Jhansi.

 Below is what I learned about preparing for my first trip to India.

 Where is India and How Big is it?

 Some of the links below are affiliate links and some are not.
 An affiliate link means I might receive a small commission (of course at no add cost to you).

-India is a South Asian country with diverse terrain – from Himalayan peaks to Indian Ocean coastline – and history reaching back 5 millennia.
+India is a South Asian country with diverse terrain – from Himalayan peaks to the Indian Ocean coastline – and a history reaching back 5 millennia.
 In the north, Mughal Empire landmarks include Delhi’s Red Fort complex and massive Jama Masjid mosque, plus Agra’s iconic Taj Mahal mausoleum.
 Pilgrims bathe in the Ganges in Varanasi, and Rishikesh is a yoga center and base for Himalayan trekking.

 - India is 1.269 million mi²

 - India Population: 1.339 billion (2017) and expected to be 1.354 billion in 2018